 The summer heat can sometimes be fierce.
 It is currently summer, and you are just getting by in the warm weather thanks to your AC unit.
-It is in such times that you dread anything happening to your AC unit since you cannot imagine living without it.
+It is at such times that you dread anything happening to your AC unit since you cannot imagine living without it.

 If you are the kind of person who opts to fix things on your own, this blog is for you.
 This post aims at educating you on what a capacitor is and how to diagnose if it is not working as required.
-However, for the best results, consider contacting your HVAC contractor in case of problems with your AC or help with HVAC installation.
+However, for the best results, consider contacting your HVAC contractor in case of problems with your AC or help with an HVAC installation.

 Before you start working on it, always remember to check if your AC unit is off.
 Ensure that the power is off to avoid electrocution and other potential hazards that exist while working on an AC.
 Okay, if your AC unit is off, you are good to go.

 Here is all you need to know about the capacitor in your AC unit and the most common signs of a failing capacitor.